-The MLK Memorial Breakfast Committee is partnering with Northeastern University to reimagine the breakfast as a virtual event that will include a multifaceted, passion-filled celebratory program, and an extended program of virtual rallies and teach-ins.
+The MLK Memorial Breakfast Committee partnered with Northeastern University to reimagine the breakfast as a virtual event that included a multifaceted, passion-filled celebratory program, and an extended program of virtual rallies and teach-ins.

 This event will appeal beyond Massachusetts to a global audience, who will celebrate Rev. Dr. Martin Luther King’s legacy of social justice under this year’s theme, the Arc Toward Justice: Unfinished Business.
 This theme is supported by three pillars to galvanize attendees to action.